Donate to the SRB

 We love what we do.
 We want to keep the SRB open-access to all readers and to maintain a vigorous, relevant program.
 Reader donations are a vital supplement to the funding we receive from government and private agencies.
 You can make a tax-deductible donation to support the SRB here.

-The Sydney Review of Books has been online since early 2013.
-In that time we’ve published over a thousand reviews, essays and interviews by hundreds of Australia’s best critics and writers.
+The SRB was launched in 2013 as a new space for critics and essayists to shape a public discourse about Australian literature.
+We’ve now been online for almost ten years, and we’ve published over a thousand reviews, essays and interviews by hundreds of Australia’s best critics and writers.

 We love what we do and we’re proud of the reputation we’ve built.
 We want to maintain a vigorous, relevant program in the years to come – and we are committed to keeping the SRB open-access.